Healthy eating for kids - Investment in the future

 Since children are busy growing and developing, they use up nutrients very quickly.
 Each meal and snack throughout the day is important in maintaining a steady flow of energy and nutrients that the child needs to grow, learn and avoid sickness.
 For this reason, skipping meals should not be a common occurrence in your kid’s life.
 Breakfast, is of particular importance, since they will need to replenish their store of nutrients after sleeping.

-School-age children are particularly susceptible to problems associated with skipping breakfast, since it will affect their ability to concentrate and learn new concepts as well as make them more vulnerable to any illness among their classmates.
+School-age children are particularly affected when they skip breakfast, since it will affect their ability to concentrate and learn, as well as make them more vulnerable to any illness among their classmates.

 No one is happy to hear that obesity has become a serious health problem in our society, but it is particularly difficult to hear that this problem is affecting the most vulnerable in the population—our children.
 Even with all the scientific and medical advances, it may be that this current generation of children will be the first group not to live longer, healthier lives than their parents.